Alwyn25/number-plate-detection-real-time/README.md

-# Real-Time Number Plate Detection"
+# Real-Time Number Plate Detection
 ## 📝Contents:
 <details><summary>💡An Introduction about YOLO and darknet.</summary>